Will I have to select one department to work in over the summer?

 - We make every effort to ensure that the summer associates get a complete picture of what life at the firm is like, so that they know what to expect when they return as full-time associates.

-- We offer our summer associates the opportunity to participate in many of the more interactive areas of the practice of law, such as trials, hearings and negotiation sessions.
+- We offer our summer associates the opportunity to participate in many of the more interactive areas of the practice of law, such as trials, hearings, depositions and negotiation sessions.

-- Each of our summer associates participates in our intensive Mock LBO and Trial Advocacy workshops, in addition to spending a week at a public interest organization during our Pro Bono Week.
+- Our summer associates participate in our intensive Mock LBO and Trial Advocacy workshops, in addition to spending a week at a public interest organization during our Pro Bono Week.

 - We carefully oversee the work of each summer associate and follow each summer associate’s progress through the course of the summer.